wpm/tf_model_session/README.md

 The sizes of the two convolutional layers are passed to the `ModelSession.create` method that is used to create a new model.
-These become part of the the model's structure and do not need to be specified again when the model is deserialized.
+These become part of the model's structure and do not need to be specified again when the model is deserialized.
-The learning rate, on the other hand, only needs to be specified at training time.
+The learning rate, on the other hand, can be specified at training time.
 Furthermore, we would like to be able to change its value during training, so it is a parameter of the `MNISTModelSession.train` method and passed into the model via a feed dictionary.